For more than 15 years I told the stories that mattered to you. I truly believe in journalism and its power to influence change.

 Next, I started as a reporter and fill-in anchor at News 12 Connecticut with a stint as a freelance reporter at News 12 New Jersey.
 I covered major breaking news impacting the tri-state region outside of New York City.

-From 2015-2019, I was the morning and noon anchor at WTVH in Syracuse, New York.
-After more than 15 years in the television news business, I decided to change careers.
-Currently, I am a Marketing and Community Relations Coordinator for a non-profit.
+However, after more than 15 years in the television news business, I decided to change careers.
+Currently, I am a Marketing and Communications Manager in the healthcare industry.